Jonathan2251/lbt/_sources/lld.rst.txt

 Create Cpu0 backend under LLD
 -----------------------------

 LLD introduction
 ~~~~~~~~~~~~~~~~

-In general, linker do the Relocation Records Resolve as Chapter ELF support
+In general, the linker performs relocation record resolution as described in
-depicted, and optimization for those cannot finish in compiler stage.
-One of
+the ELF support chapter.
+Some optimizations cannot be completed during the
-the optimization opportunities in linker is Dead Code Stripping which is
+compiler stage.
+One such optimization opportunity in the linker is Dead Code
-explained as follows,
+Stripping, which is explained as follows:

 .. rubric:: Dead code stripping - example (modified from llvm lto document web)